-Philadelphia’s iconic “Boathouse Row” offers photographers a variety of colorful and interesting subjects, including the restored Fairmount Water Works, skyline shots of the Philadelphia Museum of Art and the 19th-century boat houses and rowing shells along the Schuylkill River.
+Philadelphia's iconic "Boathouse Row" offers photographers a variety of colourful and interesting subjects, including the restored Fairmount Water Works, skyline shots of the Philadelphia Museum of Art and the 19th-century boat houses and rowing shells along the Schuylkill River.

 We had private access to Boathouse #4 and, early in the evening, to a launch boat (the little boats used by coaches) from which two photographers at a time will be able to shoot the boathouses and Philly skyline from a different perspective.
 From the launch boat, I got a unique water view of the boathouses.
 Some members of one of the boathouses were celebrating with dinner on the veranda.

 The launch boat took us along the Schuylkill toward the lighthouse on Turtle Rock.
 This lighthouse was built in 1887 to aid traffic on the Schuylkill River near Philadelphia, Pennsylvania.
 The view of the lighthouse from the launch boat was awesome.
 I was capturing some images of the lighthouse and zoomed in for a close-up when I noticed this couple basking in the glow of the late afternoon sun.